The challenges facing spine surgery

 Excessive radiation exposure

-- Cumulative exposure drives cancer, cataracts, thyroid disease
+- Cumulative radiation exposure drives cancer, cataracts, thyroid disease

 - Pediatric patients face higher lifetime risk